Oral Cancer Screenings Can Save Your Life

 What happens if we find something suspicious?

-Overall, the best thing an individual can do to prevent oral cancers is to reduce risk factors such as tobacco use, sun exposure, and poor oral health.
+Overall, the best thing an individual can do to prevent oral cancers is to reduce risk factors such as tobacco and alcohol use, sun exposure, and poor oral health.

 To schedule an appointment at Albrecht Family Dentistry, please call us at (262) 357-6622.